My Travel Photography and Filmmaking Gear Kit For 2024

 External Hard Drives

 Sandisk Portable SSD: This is my “working drive”.
 It’s a fast SSD drive that’s the size of a stack of credit cards that allows me to edit photos and videos much faster than other portable hard drives.
-I carry a 1TB version, but a 500GB one will do since most of my projects won’t be over 500GB.
-When I’m done, I transfer it over to my LaCie External Hard Drive that’s also USB-C.
+I carry a couple 2TB version and can now leave my larger LaCie USB-C External HDD at home unless I really need to charge more than 4TB with me.

-LaCie USB-C External Hard Drive: I carry two 4TB versions of this drive to store my data and protect my data on the road.
-When I’m done with a project on my “working drive”, I transfer it over to this and back it up.
-I separate the drives when I travel, just in case.
+LaCie USB-C External Hard Drive: I used to carry two 4TB versions of this drive to store my data and protect my data on the road.
+And I still do for big projects, but for most of my trips, I can take the smaller portable SSDs above.

 KODAK INSTAX SP-2 PRINTER: The coolest piece of gadget I take with me.
 This little device allows me to print business card size ‘polaroid’ photos while I’m on the road.
 In places like Cuba and Mongolia, I’ve been able to take photos of people and give them a little memento to keep instead of just showing them their photo on a tiny screen.